seanhagen/workernator/docs/designed.md

 If `id` doesn't contain the ID of a job that is currently running or has run in the past, the function will return an error.

 `TailJob` expects to be the one to close the `output` channel.
-If it is closed elsewhere, `TailJob` *will* panic and throw an error.

-`OutputLine` is a struct that contains each line of output from a job, with additional metadata such as timestamps.

 Once `TailJob` has read and sent all lines from a job, it closes the channel.
 This means that as long as the job is running, the channel stays open.
+If it is closed elsewhere, `TailJob` *will* panic and throw an error &#x2013; cause that's what happens when you try to write to a closed channel in Go!

+`OutputLine` is a struct that contains each line of output from a job, that may contain additional metadata such as timestamps or log type.

 ##### Storing Job Output